 Do not tap, touch or spit on any motorists' vehicles.
 Those corking should also not get too close to cars, if your safety ever feels threatened by a reckless driver get the license plate number of the vehicle, alert the proper authorities and immediately warn other members on the ride.

 For the most part Miami Critical Mass has been very tame, there's been little to no altercations aside from the occasional tap on the horn from an impatient motorist.
-I can honestly say the majority of people honking are cheering us on, same goes with pedestrians hollering from the sidewalks, I believe the mere sight of an abundance of bicycles on the streets of Miami excites them, it's a beautiful thing.
-On the contrary, the sight of motorists cooped up in steel boxes, isolating themselves from their surroundings while reducing the quality of air.. not so appealing, eh?
+The majority of people lightly honking are cheering the riders on, same goes with pedestrians hollering from the sidewalks, the mere sight of an abundance of bicyclists on the streets of Miami excites them, it's a beautiful thing.